aaayejaaaye/CSCI-3308-Team-Meeting-Logs/README.md

 - Fix regex on front-end page (because API call is asynchronous, it messes up and we can't check the page)
 - Add a "My Account" page which will display the user's previous URL calls!
 - Link all pages and databases together using Heroku and the last bits of NodeJS!
+- Allow for the population of this my account page using SQL

 ---
 ## 12/2/2019 - Team Meeting